Guest Expert Bios

 Kevin Clark is a composer, grantmaker, product manager, and consultant focused on the systems that support artists.
 As director of platform at New Music USA he led the creation of project grants and the New Music USA platform, and has since consulted with a range of grantmakers and technology organizations.
-Most recently, Kevin designed the new process for the MAP Fund, which awarded its 2017 round of funding in May.
+Most recently, Kevin designed the new process for the MAP Fund.

 Daniel Dorff’s music for flute and piccolo has entered the standard repertoire and is frequently performed and recorded worldwide.
 He has composed 7 commissioned works for the Philadelphia Orchestra’s education department, and the Minnesota Orchestra’s Kinder Konzert series has performed his music over 200 times.